UNITE FOR GOOD

 Earlier this year, District 6600 launched a new monthly video podcast series featuring club stories and timely conversations with district leaders — all available to watch on your schedule.

-New programs now available on the District 6600 YouTube Channel include:
+Programs available on the District 6600 YouTube Channel include:

-Updates on The Rotary Foundation and this year’s Legacy Campaign
+Updates on the Rotary Foundation and this year’s Legacy Campaign

 Several Public Image Power Hours, now available for on-demand viewing